transverberate/smpl_tools/readme.md

 - `source`: The root directory from which script will search for the files specified by the batch job.
 Usually, this is the folder containing the CDDA .wav files.
-- `json_batchjob`: A path to the json file containing the metdata for this batch-job.
+- `json_batchjob`: A path to the json file containing the metadata for this batch-job.
 - `destination`: The destination directory for the files produced by the script.